DevOpsCraftsman/htmx-gradual-adoption/README.md

 Another goal is to prove for not-so-convinced people by htmx that it is very easy to integrate in almost any project, with a very minimal amount of effort.

-In this README, we are taking about generic aspects that can be adapted on any framework.
+In this README, we are taking about generic aspects that can be adapted to any framework.
-But we find also sample projects for several well-know frameworks.
+But you will also find sample projects for several well-know frameworks.

 Actually available: